Sqooba/jupyterhub-samlauthenticator/README.md

 The SAMLAuthenticator _usually_ attempts to forward users to the SLO URI set in the SAML Metadata.
 If this is not the desired behavior for whatever reason, set `slo_forward_on_logout` to `False`.
 This will change the page the user is forwarded to on logout from the page specified in the xml metadata to the standard jupyterhub logout page.

-SAMLAuthenticator creates system users by default on successful authentication.
+The SAMLAuthenticator creates system users by default on successful authentication.
 If you are running JupyterHub as a non-root user, you may need to turn off this functionality by setting `create_system_users` to `False`.

+The default NameIDFormat in the SAML Metadata is `urn:oasis:names:tc:SAML:2.0:nameid-format:transient`, but this can be changed by setting the `nameid_format` value on the SAMLAuthenticator class.
+Valid values for this field can be found in [the SAML Spec](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)'s section 8.3.

 #### Example Configurations